-4.4.8 Table 4.11 below provides information on the losses of employment floorspace that have occurred through the grant of prior approval between 2013/14 and 2018/19.
-There were no losses as a result of the granting of prior approval recorded in 2018/19.
+4.4.8 Table 4.10 below provides information on the losses of employment floorspace that have occurred through the grant of prior approval between 2013/14 and 2019/20.
+The conversion of Mitchell House, Southampton Road, Eastleigh constitutes the only prior approval which resulted in the loss of employment floorspace in 2019/20.
 The Council will continue to monitor losses of employment floorspace arising through the grant of prior approval.